Sitewide Dots

 Preview the page to see what the navigation will look like.

 Build this page to save your changes.
-The new horizontal navigation will now appear on every existing page and every new page of your site.
+The horizontal navigation appears on every page of your site.

 Bottom of Header Sitewide Dot